 4. Business Line of Credit is Revolving

 With term loans, you receive a lump sum upfront.
 If you need additional funding, you’ll need to apply for another term loan.
 On the other hand, a business line of credit is revolving.
 Once you repay your dues, your credit limit goes back up again so you don’t have to reapply for another line of credit.
+You can also apply for an unsecured business line of credit for borrowers without collateral.

 5. A Business Line of Credit is More Convenient